🏷 Page Features

 To display a full width header image, the header parameters below can be inserted towards the end of a page’s front matter.
 It is assumed that the image is located in your

-static/media/ media library, so the full path in the example below will be
+assets/media/ media library, so the full path in the example below will be

 caption parameter supports Markdown and can be used to write an image caption or credit.
 This option can be particularly useful for adding to an archive page’s